$0 Japan Highly Skilled Professional Visa Guide — Quick-Start Checklist

 J-Startup is a program run by METI (Ministry of Economy, Trade and Industry) that selects high-growth Japanese startups for enhanced government support.
 Companies on the J-Startup list are considered innovation-promoting employers under the HSP criteria.

-If you work for a J-Startup designated company, you automatically qualify for the 10-point innovation bonus — no additional action required.
+If you work for a J-Startup designated company, the selection can provide an innovation-promotion route, but the +10 or +20 claim still requires qualifying evidence.
 The designation belongs to the company, not the employee.

 The J-Startup list is published and updated by METI.
 Checking whether your employer appears on it takes about two minutes.